tecladocode/web-dev-bootcamp/curriculum/section06/lectures/02_render_template_to_send_longer_strings/README.md

 You've already learned about APIs, endpoints and how you can make quick APIs with Flask.
 Also, you've seen how Flask lets you display HTML decorated texts in your browser.

 Writing HTML strings directly into your application code is okay as long as the size of the string is minimal.
-However, if you want display multiple HTML pages or large HTML strings, embedding that directly into your application code may not be the best idea.
+However, if you want to send multiple HTML pages or large HTML strings to your browser, embedding that directly into your application code may not be the best idea.

-In this lesson, we'll see how you can write separate HTML files and use Flask's `render_template()` method to display your static contents.
+In this lesson, we'll see how you can write separate HTML files and use Flask's `render_template()` method to send your static contents.

 ## Static Content

 Static content[^static-content] is any content that can be delivered to an end user without having to be generated, modified, or processed.
-The server delivers the same file to each user, making static content one of the simplest and most efficient content types to transmit over the Internet.
+The server delivers the same file to each user, making static content one of the simplest and most efficient content types to transmit over the internet.
 In our case, the HTML files that we want to send to the browser are static contents.

 Any kind of file can be served as static content as long as it does not change in response to a user's actions or inputs.
 This includes images, JavaScript files, HTML files, CSS files, videos, Flash files etc.